HigherOrderCO/Bend/GUIDE.md

 does the same computation much faster.
 You can compile it to an executable:

 ```
-gcc main.c -lm -lpthreads -o main
+gcc main.c main -lm -lpthreads # if you're on Linux
+gcc main.c main                # if you're on OSX
 ./main
 ```

 Now, the same program runs in `5.81s`, at `1661.91 MIPS`.
 That's now **25x faster** than the original!

-Regardless -  Let's now enter the unexplored realms of arbitrary high-level programs on...
+Can we do better?
+Let's now enter the unexplored realms of arbitrary high-level programs on...
 GPUs.
 How hard that could be?
 Well, for us... it was.
 A lot.
-For you, all you need to do is call the **CUDA interpreter**:
+For you... just call the **CUDA interpreter**:

 ```
 bend gen-cu main.bend
 ```

 And, simply as that, the same program now runs in `0.82s`, at a blistering `11803.24 MIPS`.
-That's now **181x faster** than the original.
-Are you proud?
+That's **181x faster** than the original.
-Well, you should.
-You did it.
 Congradulations!
-You're now *a thread bender*.
+You're now a thread bender.

 ~

 As a last note, you may have noticed that the compiled version isn't much faster than the interpreted one.
-That's because our compiler is still on its infancy, and the assembly generated is, honestly, quite abysmal.
+Our compiler is still on its infancy, and the assembly generated is quite abysmal.
 Most of our effort went into setting up a foundation for the parallel evaluator, which was no easy task.
-With that out of our way, improving the compiler has now a higher priority, and you can expect huge developments on that front.
+With that out of our way, improving the compiler is a higher priority now.
+You can expect it to improve continuously over time.
 For now, it is important to understand the state of things, and set up reasonable expectations.

 A Parallel Bitonic Sort
 -----------------------